If you get Medicaid or CHIP, you might be able to get extra help with your services through your health plan or your providers.

 STAR and CHIP Members

-STAR and CHIP members with special health care needs can get help from their health plans through service management.
+STAR and CHIP members with special health care needs can get help from their health plans through service coordination.
 Special health care needs include serious, ongoing illnesses, chronic or complex conditions, disabilities, and conditions that require therapeutic intervention and evaluation by appropriately trained staff.

-If you are a member with special health care needs, a service manager can help ensure you get the health care services you need from your health plan.
+If you are a member with special health care needs, a service coordinator can help ensure you get the health care services you need from your health plan.
 They can also help you get services that might not be covered by your health plan like help with food and housing.
 For STAR members, this might include programs like Community First Choice or personal care services.

 STAR Health Members

 STAR Health provides health care and long-term care services to children and young adults in foster care with the Texas Department of Family and Protective Services.
 STAR Health members with a specific medical and behavioral need get service coordination or service management.

 In STAR Health, service coordination helps caregivers manage information like medical records for court hearings or get services from other programs.

 Service management is for members with complex medical or behavioral needs.
 A STAR Health service manager works with the member, member's caregivers, primary care provider, and specialty care providers to create and carry out a service plan.
 Service managers ensure access to and use of medically needed, covered services.

 These services are also available by request.
 If you don't already get either of these services, you can ask for them.